Quantum limits of superresolution in a noisy environment

-\emph{Conclusions and discussion.---} In this Letter, we have investigated the effect of noise on the resolution of two identical sources with an arbitrary state using quantum and classical Fisher information and shown that the Fisher information generically converges to zero if the system has a non-zero thermal noise or dark count rate.
+\emph{Conclusions and discussion.---} In this Letter, we have investigated the effect of noise on the resolution of two identical sources with an arbitrary state using quantum and classical Fisher information and shown that the Fisher information converges to zero if the system suffers from false excitation noise such as thermal noise or dark counts.
 We have shown that in the problem of resolving two incoherent thermal sources with the number of signal photons being larger than that of noise photons, a signal-to-noise ratio poses a fundamental limit.
-Finally, we have shown that for a large signal-to-noise ratio, finite spatial demultiplexing measurement is nearly optimal.
+Finally, we have shown that the finite spatial demultiplexing measurement is nearly optimal for a large signal-to-noise ratio.

-Throughout the Letter, we are assuming that the two sources are identical.
-Thus, the same conclusion might not hold if the sources are not identical \cite{rehacek2017, rehacek2018, bonsma2019, prasad2020}.
-It would be interesting to analyze the problem of resolving non-identical sources.
+Throughout the Letter, we are assuming that two objects are identical.
+Thus, the same conclusion might not hold if the sources are not identical \cite{vrehavcek2017multiparameter, vrehavcek2018optimal, bonsma2019realistic, prasad2020quantum}.
+It would be interesting to analyze the problem of resolving nonidentical sources.